MakeSchool-Tutorials/Node-Reddit-Clone/P03-Testing-Posts/content.md

 });
 ```

-Now we have a test for the posts#create route that should be green.
+Now we have a test for the `/posts/create` route that should be green.
 Can you make it fail?
 How about if our `post` object doesn't have a title, url, or summary?
 Those are all required fields.
 What do you see if you change that and run the test?
 Does it fail?
 How do you know what made it fail?

 When a controller or route test runs, it runs itself and it hits your server endpoint code locally.
 That means you can put `console.log` or `debugger` statements in either one to check various values.